 The studio art concentration includes courses in design, drawing, painting, ceramics, sculpture, photography and printmaking.
 Students choose to specialize in one of these areas.
 Hood also offers short workshops and demonstrations in ceramics featuring national and international guest artists.
 Studio faculty are active professionals, exhibiting their own work widely.
 Our close ties to the major museums and galleries in the area give students a rich and varied exposure to historical and contemporary art.

 Students who wish to teach art at the K-12 level should plan on the art education concentration.
 Students in this concentration receive a strong training in traditional studio media, including design, drawing, painting, photography, ceramics and printmaking, as well as essential supporting courses in both digital media and art history.
 Students who successfully complete this concentration will receive certification to teach in Maryland upon graduation, as well as reciprocity for teaching in certain other states.

 Beyond the Classroom

-Art history and archaeology are ideal concentrations for students interested in travelling and discovering the wider world, and are easily combined with a major in a foreign language.
+Art history and archaeology are ideal concentrations for students interested in traveling and discovering the wider world, and are easily combined with a major in a foreign language.